OxBryte/gloc-payroll/README.md

 # Payroll Project

-A decentralized payroll management system built with React and Reown (formerly WalletConnect) for seamless wallet integration.
+A decentralized payroll management system built with React and Thirdweb for wallet integration.

 ## Features

-- **Wallet Connection**: Connect your wallet using Reown AppKit
+- **Wallet Connection**: Connect your wallet using Thirdweb
 - **Payroll Management**: Create and manage payroll records
 - **Employee Management**: Add and manage employees
-- **Multi-chain Support**: Support for multiple blockchain networks (Base, Base Sepolia)
+- **Multi-chain Support**: Support for multiple blockchain networks
 - **USDC Integration**: Pay employees using USDC tokens
-- **Cross-Platform**: Works on desktop and mobile devices

 ## Wallet Integration

-This project uses **Reown AppKit** (formerly WalletConnect) for wallet connection instead of traditional email/password authentication.
+This project uses **Thirdweb** for wallet connection instead of traditional email/password authentication.
 Users can:

-1. Connect their wallet (MetaMask, WalletConnect, Coinbase Wallet, etc.)
+1. Connect their wallet (MetaMask, WalletConnect, etc.)
 2. View their connected address
-3. Switch between different networks
-4. Disconnect their wallet when needed
+3. Disconnect their wallet when needed

 ## Setup